KYLD: Classical years

-KSAN (1968 to 1980)
+KSAN (1968–1980)

 On May 21, 1968, the call letters changed to KSAN and the format switched to freeform music format.
 Metromedia transferred the KSAN calls from its TV station, which it renamed KNEW-TV.
 (The KSFR call letters currently belong to a National Public Radio station in Santa Fe, New Mexico.)

 The timing of the change from KSFR to KSAN was triggered by an event at another station.
 On March 18, 1968, KMPX program director Tom Donahue turned in his resignation after a series of conflicts with station management.
 This led directly to a strike by many Donahue-loyal KMPX staff members.
 They began picketing outside the station's offices, and were soon supported in their efforts by popular bands such as the Grateful Dead and Blue Cheer, as well as the station's devoted listeners.
 The staff at sister station KPPC-FM in Pasadena walked out the next day.

 KMPX and KPPC owner Leon Crosby refused to cave in to his striking staff, and brought in replacements at both stations to continue the progressive rock format.
 Several popular rock bands — including The Rolling Stones and the Grateful Dead — insisted that the station not play their music, in a show of support to the picketers.
 The eight-week strike ended on May 13, with no resolution between the former staffers and Crosby.
 KMPX continued with the same format, but the controversy opened the eyes of larger broadcasting companies to the potential for rock and roll on FM.

 Seeing an opportunity to jump into a hot new radio format against a smaller company, Metromedia decided to switch the format of KSAN from classical music to freeform rock, and hired Donahue and most of the displaced KMPX staffers, who started at the station on May 21.
 Metromedia also hired the former KPPC staffers to work at KMET in Los Angeles, which made a similar format switch.
 Donahue eventually became general manager of KSAN, while also programming consulting for sister station KMET.